 The credit is claimed against NY State personal income tax, corporate franchise tax, S corp or LLC income tax liabilities.
 Refunds can be claimed or carried over.
-Qualified agricultural property is land located in New York State which is used for agricultural production.
+Qualified agricultural property is land located in New York State, which is used for agricultural production.
 The credit is not allowed for the lessee, as the operator must be the owner of the leased land.
 Lessors of farm land may or may not qualify dependent upon their qualifications as farm taxpayers.
-The income limitation starts at \$100,000 AGI and scales the credit back to zero at \$150,000 AGI.
 If agricultural property is converted to non-qualified use, no credit is allowed that year and recapture is triggered for the previous two taxable years.

 The 1997 budget bill made some changes in definitions that will include more eligible farmers for the 1998 tax year.
 Effective for the 1998 tax year, NY taxpayers whose federal gross income from farming equals at least two-thirds of excess federal gross income will be allowed the school property tax credit.
 Excess federal gross income is federal gross income from all sources for the taxable year in excess of a special \$30,000 subtraction.
-The special \$30,000 deduction can be composed of earned income (wages, salaries, tips and items of gross income included in computation of net earnings from self employment) pension payments (SS), interest and dividends.
+The special \$30,000 subtraction can be earned income (wages, salaries, tips and items of gross income included in computation of net earnings from self employment), pension payments (SS), interest and dividends.
 For 1998 and thereafter, the federal gross income of a corporation may, likewise, be reduced by up to \$30,000 for the special subtraction.
-A special ruling only for this section of law will include gross income from the production of maple syrup and cider and from the sale of wine from a licensed farm winery, to be included in the term federal gross income from farming.
+A special ruling, for this section of law, includes gross income from the production of maple syrup and cider, and from the sale of wine from a licensed farm winery, in the term federal gross income from farming.

-If the modified New York adjusted gross income of the taxpayer exceeds \$100,000 the credit is scaled back and completely lost at \$150,000.
-Modified NY adjusted gross is the NY gross income for the taxable year reduced by the principal paid on farm indebtedness during the tax year.
+If the modified New York adjusted gross income of the taxpayer exceeds \$100,000 the credit is phased out and completely lost at \$150,000.
+Modified NY adjusted gross income is the NY gross income for the taxable year reduced by the principal paid on farm indebtedness during the tax year.
 Farm indebtedness is the debt incurred or refinanced that is secured by farm property, where the proceeds of the debt are used for expenditures incurred in the business of farming.